 The Wharton Esherick Museum (Malvern, PA) is currently seeking dedicated individuals to join our team of volunteer docents.
-Docents lead hour long tours through the Museum talking with visitors about Wharton’s life, furniture, sculpture, architecture and functional art.
+Docents lead hour-long tours through the Museum talking with visitors about Wharton’s life, furniture, sculpture, architecture and functional art.
 Training is ongoing, and we are as flexible as possible with scheduling docents; you can do as few as two or three tours a year, or give one of our docents a run for his title of the most tours given in one year (52 in 2012).
+We do have age restrictions and ask that interested docents be at least 18 years old.

 Being a docent here is a lot of fun, but don’t take our word for it.
 Here’s what a few of our docents say about volunteering here: